How Do I Re-Key My Lock? Use These 9 Steps

 3. Pop the lock cylinder out

 The cylinder of course looks like a cylinder.
 You will be able to recognize it because it is round and has a keyhole inside it.
-You will need a tube of some sort to push it through the housing and remove it.
-You can use rubber tubes, they work well.
+A tube of some sort is needed to push it through the housing and remove it.
+Use rubber tubes, they work well and won’t break.

 4. Take off the ring